DiegoParadiso/DiegoParadiso/README.md

-> *"How do we convince people that in programming, simplicity and clarity — in short: what mathematicians call 'elegance' — are not a dispensable luxury, but a crucial matter that decides between success and failure."*
+> *"Simplicity and clarity — in short: what mathematicians call 'elegance' — are not a dispensable luxury, but a crucial matter that decides between success and failure."*
 > — Edsger W. Dijkstra